Doctors Note Logo

 • Simple grounding, journaling and structured rituals can reduce carryover into your day.

-• Persistent or distressing symptoms warrant further assessment—try a free Medically approved AI Symptom Checker to explore whether professional evaluation could help.
+• Persistent or distressing symptoms warrant further assessment—take a few minutes to check your symptoms free with Ubie's AI tool to explore whether professional evaluation could help.

 • Always speak to a doctor about anything that could be life threatening or seriously impacting your health.